Effects of mycotoxins on pets

 Zearalenone

-Dogs are considered a particularly sensitive species to zearalenone.
-These mycotoxins, which is produced by the fungi genera Fusarium, is structurally similar to natural estrogens.
-Thereby, zearalenone inclusion in food can cause considerable changes in the reproductive system (Kepinska & Biel, 2021).
-In female dogs, zearalenone can trigger oviduct and uterus edematization.
-In male dogs, the action of this mycotoxin is tightly connected to the reduction of spermatogenesis (Witaszak et.al, 2020).
-Therefore, considering zearalenone as an endocrine disruptor, it has been reported it can act at low doses as a promoter of breast cancer and other hormone-dependent tumors, especially in females (Ruiz-Suarez et al., 2015).
+Dogs are also considered a particularly sensitive specie to zearalenone.
+This mycotoxin, which is produced by the fungi genera Fusarium, is structurally similar to natural estrogens.
+Thereby, zearalenone inclusion in feed can cause considerable changes in the reproductive system (Kepinska and Biel, 2021).
+In females, zearalenone can trigger oviduct and uterus edematization.
+While in males, the action of this mycotoxin is tightly connected to the reduction of spermatogenesis (Witaszak et al., 2020).

 Trichothecenes